Sprout-AutoREST/Sprout/README.md

 - SpringBoot 3.5.x or higher

 1. Add the Sprout-annotation dependency to your Maven project and the sprout-processor to the maven-compiler-plugin.
-2. Annotate your JPA entities with the `@SproutRessource` annotation.
+2. Annotate your JPA entities with the `@SproutResource` annotation.
 3. Run your SpringBoot application, and Sprout will automatically generate RESTful endpoints for your entities into your target folder.

 ### Maven